serversideup/benchkit-laravel/README.md

 <details>
   <summary>Can I run this application without Docker?</summary>

   > Yes!
 Although we do provide a Docker image, you can also clone this repository and run the application on your own PaaS (like Laravel Cloud or DigitalOcean Apps).
-There are dependencies that need to be installed (like [Yet Another Bench Script](https://github.com/masonr/yet-another-bench-script) and [cfspeed](https://github.com/makotom/cfspeed)), but we will be sure to add more documentation once we get the Docker version up and running first.
+There are dependencies that need to be installed (like [Yet Another Bench Script](https://github.com/masonr/yet-another-bench-script) and [cfspeedtest ](https://github.com/code-inflation/cfspeedtest)), but we will be sure to add more documentation once we get the Docker version up and running first.
 </details>
 <details>
   <summary>How can I share my results with the community?</summary>